When you’re moving around Georgia from city to city or visiting small towns or mountain regions, you can count on taking a marshrutka or two.

 Similarly, if a driver is having trouble getting bums on seats, he may leave after the scheduled time.

 If you have to make a connection or you’re trying to get somewhere in a hurry, it’s essential to build some flexibility into your itinerary.
 If you tell the driver or ticket assistant your plans, they will usually help you out by dropping you off in the right place and giving you instructions for changing vans.
 They might even call ahead to the next driver on your behalf (this has happened to us more than once).

 How to check the schedule

 Unfortunately, there is no one website dedicated to marshrutka schedules in Georgia.
 You can usually piece together route info through various websites (including this one!).
-Personally, I always like to double check the times either by visiting the station in person the day before or by asking my guesthouse host (they are the real experts).
+Personally, I always like to double check the times either by visiting the station in person the day before or by asking my guesthouse host.

-Times are pretty fixed and unlikely to change.
+Times are pretty fixed and unlikely to change by more than an hour or so.
 In the 3-year interval between our first and latest visits to Georgia, every bus schedule we checked remained unchanged.

 Can you reserve a seat in advance?